FOR IMMEDIATE RELEASE

 As a Chicana, I stand in solidarity with Black leaders whose advocacy led to a national reckoning on racial injustice, making it clear that the absence of accountability will no longer be tolerated.
 This verdict is a call to all of us to commit to enduring change and reset failed systems so that Black and Brown Americans can live, work, and play in vibrant and resilient communities.”

-The UCLA Latino Policy & Politics Initiative addresses the most critical domestic policy
+The UCLA Latino Policy & Politics Institute addresses the most critical domestic policy

 challenges facing Latinos and other communities of color through research, advocacy,